 Growing Mushrooms in Containers

 Container growing is especially good for mushrooms due to the ease of controlling the environmental factors that go in producing healthy frequent flushes of high quality fruit.
 As usual with mushrooms the keys are using a preferred growing medium for the kind of mushroom you want to cultivate and making sure your mycelium get the kind of consistent moisture it needs to grow and thrive.
+When growing in containers you can also make use of the grain and agar based substrates available for commercial cultivation that we did not cover in this guide.

 Watering Your Mushrooms